noahgift/data-engineering-and-dataops/projects.md

 #### Project #1: Write a Big Data Script that uses the Pandas API for Spark or Dask

+##### Components to build a project:

+A. Build a repo in Github
+B. Configure "scaffold":  Makefile, app file (example: streamlit, cli, fastapi), test file
+C. Test with Github Actions
+D. Build a "unit of work", test it with IPython
+E. Build a cli with either Click or Python Fire
+F. Hook up to FastAPI or Streamlit or Gradio

 ##### Goal:

 * Demonstrate you can build a microservice, notebook or command-line tool that talks to a big data system